-A sumptuous curried potato salad with baby new potatoes in a creamy, sweet-tangy dressing, fragrant with spices & mango chutney.
-A great summer side dish!
+A sumptuous curried potato salad with baby new potatoes in a creamy, sweet-tangy dressing, fragrant with spices and mango chutney.
+A delicious side dish!

 Hot and cold